Warrants and Corelevance

 This is the final article in my series on Bayesian Argumentation.
-To understand this essay, read the introductory article for definition of key concepts and terminology.
+To understand this essay, read the introductory article and the article on Relevance and Acceptance.

 Relevance exists in the context of the subject’s other prior beliefs.
 For example, if the subject believes that ($\bar{𝐶}$) the car is out of gas, and also ($\bar{B}$) the battery is dead, then both of these are good reasons to believe ($\bar{A}$) the car won’t start.

 Yet neither is relevant on its own by our definition of relevance!
-Given that the car is out of gas, it makes no difference whether the battery is dead or not: the car won’t start anyway.
+A premise is only relevant if changing acceptance of the premise changes acceptance of the conclusion.
+But given the car is out of gas, it makes no difference whether the battery is dead or not: the car won’t start anyway.
 In other words, ($\bar{B}$) the battery is dead is irrelevant to ($\bar{A}$) the car won’t start given ($\bar{𝐶}$) the car is out of gas.

-But if the subject believes (𝐶) the car has gas, then ($\bar{B}$) the battery is dead will probably be relevant.
+But if the subject believes (𝐶) the car has gas, then ($\bar{B}$) the battery is dead will probably become relevant.
 When accepting one premise causes another premise to become relevant, we say that the premises are corelevant.
-If a premise is corelevant with some unexpressed premise, we can say that the premise is conditionally relevant.

 Definition of Conditional Relevance